VoZeS/NautilusStudios-ProjectII_RPG/README.md

   * F10 God Mode
   * F11 Game limited to 30 fps

-Must features can only be activatide while God Mode is enabled
+Most features can only be activated while God Mode is enabled

 ## GAME DESCRIPTION: